 Wine on Tap: Benefits and Best Practices

-There’s a whimsical, unaccredited quote that adorns many glasses, napkins, and canvases: Wine is the answer; what was the question?
+A whimsical, unaccredited quote adorns many glasses, napkins, and canvases: Wine is the answer; what was the question?
 For many Americans, this speaks the truth!
-According to the Wine Institute, we Yankees consume nearly a billion gallons of wine per year—that’s about three gallons per person!
+According to the Wine Institute, Yankees consume nearly a billion gallons of wine annually – about three gallons per person!

-Although some reports will show that wine sales dipped just a bit in 2019, millennials are now drinking more wine than any other age group, with consumption rising about 10%.
-As the largest living generation, the millennial market is key to the survival of many bars and restaurants, so it’s important to cater to them.
-Of course, stocking wines can be a challenge, which is why today, the answer may not be just wine, but kegged wine.
+According to a new study, millennials (those aged 18-34) and Generation Xers (35-54) drink more wine than any other age group.
+They’re drinking almost twice as much as baby boomers (55+).
+These two demographics are key to the survival of many bars and restaurants, so it’s important to cater to them.
+Of course, stocking wines can be a challenge, so today, the answer may not be just wine but kegged wine.

 Why Kegged Wine?

-Free Flow Wines, a premier provider of over 250 kegged wine brands, reveals that wine on tap is rapidly growing in popularity.
-In 2011, the company shipped just 7,200 kegs; today, they’re shipping more than 125,000+.
-Here are the reasons why tapping into this booming market is a good investment.
+Free Flow Wines, the Wine On Tap pioneer and a premier provider of over 250 kegged wine brands reveals that wine on tap is rapidly growing in popularity.
+In 2011, the company shipped just 7,200 kegs annually; today, they’re shipping more than 175,000.
+Here are why tapping into this booming market is a good investment.

 Taste & Consistency Improvement